 Maha is a critical care nurse specialist working as a director of nursing of Ambulatory Care and Hemodialysis at King Abdulaziz Medical City.
 She is a member of the Scientific Nursing Council, the Clinical Advisory Group for Stroke, and leads several quality improvement projects, e.g. improving sepsis education for nurses.
 Her research interest includes improving sepsis care and sedation practices in the ICU.
 Maha has contributed to several publications at distinguished journals and obtained several poster awards.

 Niranjan 'Tex' Kissoon, Canada

-Tex is Vice Chairman of the GSA, past President of the World Federation of Pediatric Critical and Intensive Care Societies, and Vice President Medical Affairs at BC Children’s Hospital and Sunny Hill Health Centre for Children in Vancouver, Canada.
+Tex is Vice President of the GSA, past President of the World Federation of Pediatric Critical and Intensive Care Societies, and Vice President Medical Affairs at BC Children’s Hospital and Sunny Hill Health Centre for Children in Vancouver, Canada.
 In 2013, he was awarded the Distinguished Career Award by the AAP for his contribution to the society and discipline.
 He also holds the UBC BC Children’s Hospital Endowed Chair in Acute and Critical Care for Global Child Health.

 Ron Daniels, United kingdom

 Ron is an NHS Consultant in Intensive Care, based in Birmingham, UK.
 He’s Chief Executive of the UK Sepsis Trust and serves on the Executive Committee of the Global Sepsis Alliance.
 Ron has operationally transformed the delivery of reliable sepsis care in the UK and beyond, through his creation of the Red Flag Sepsis recognition tool and the Sepsis 6 treatment pathway.
 In 2016, he was awarded the British Empire Medal for services to patients.